Accepting PhD Students

 Biography

 Dr. Daniel Kupfert Heller is the Kronhill Senior Lecturer in East European Jewish History at Monash University’s Australian Centre for Jewish Civilisation.
-His areas of research specialization are East European Jewish history, the history of humanitarian aid and international development, and the history of Zionism and modern Israel.
+Trained in the fields of History and Psychology, his areas of research specialization are East European Jewish history, Israeli-Palestinian relations, and the psychology of conflict and cooperation.

 Daniel received his PhD in 2012 from Stanford University, where he was awarded the annual prize for best written dissertation in the History Department.
 Before arriving at Monash, he was an assistant professor at McGill University, where he received the 2016 H. Noel Fieldhouse Award for Distinguished Teaching, awarded annually to one professor in McGill University’s Faculty of Arts.
 In 2017, he was the recipient of the Principal’s Prize for Excellence in Teaching, awarded annually to one assistant professor across all faculties in McGill University.